emer/gosl/README.md

 where the HLSL shader code is commented out in the .go file -- it will be copied into the target filename and uncommented.
 The HLSL code can be surrounded by `/*` `*/` comment blocks (each on a separate line) for multi-line code.

-Pass filenames or directory names to `gosl` command for files to process -- files without any `//gosl:` comment directives will be skipped.
+Pass filenames, directory names, or Go package paths (e.g., `github.com/goki/mat32/fastexp.go` loads just that file from the given package) to `gosl` command for files to process -- files without any `//gosl:` comment directives will be skipped up front before any expensive processing, so it is not a problem to specify entire directories where only some files are relevant.

 Usage: